Were You Injured in a San Diego Workplace Accident?

 Exposure to Harmful Substances or Environments

-Workers may work with or around hazardous chemicals on a daily basis.
-Dangerous chemicals can pose a severe risk to a worker who may sustain injuries if they make contact with these chemicals.
-Proper protection like safety goggles, gloves, and other personal protective equipment (PPE) is needed when handling hazardous chemicals.
+Workers may work with or around hazardous chemicals daily.
+Dangerous chemicals can pose a severe risk to workers, who may sustain injuries if they contact them.
+Proper protection, like safety goggles, gloves, and other personal protective equipment (PPE), is needed when handling hazardous chemicals.
 Another example would be loud noises.
-Construction workers need proper ear protection to protect their hearing around loud equipment and machinery.
+Construction workers need proper ear protection to protect their hearing around noisy equipment and machinery.

 Vehicle Accidents